bitrix24/b24restdocs/api-reference/catalog/document/document-element/catalog-document-element-delete.md

-# Delete item of inventory document catalog.document.element.delete
+# Delete product of inventory management document catalog.document.element.delete

 {% note warning "We are still updating this page" %}